top of page

 Eye Movement Desensitization Reprocessing (EMDR)

-Through stimulating rapid-eye movement (akin to the process of dreaming), a person is able to reprocess those negative beliefs connected to memories, where they were learned, to a new adaptive belief.
-As a result, the cognitive & the emotional brain now match.
-The memory is not forgotten, but through reprocessing, it removes the distress from the experience so it is no longer emotionally activating to the person.
+Through stimulating rapid-eye movement (akin to the process of dreaming), a person is able to reprocess those experiences where the memory no longer activates a somatic response.
+The memory is not forgotten, but no longer carries negative meaning.
 This frees up the person to live fully in the present, letting go of past fears.

 For more detailed information including research on EMDR visit: https://www.emdria.org/about-emdr-therapy/